 The Coralife TurboTwist 3x, 6x, & 12x are very popular compact UV Sterilizer for aquarium or pond use.

-Initial results are comparable to other compact UVs, and are usually good from my experience as well as other aquarium maintenance professionals I know.
+Initial results using the Turbo Twist are comparable to other compact UVs, and are usually good from my experience as well as other aquarium maintenance professionals I know.

 However is is important to note that NO compact UV whether the TurboTwist, the slightly better AAP/SunSun Terminator or Tetra, or the lessor Jebo can compare to a high dwell time straight tube UV such as the TMC Vecton UV (as well as the Aqua Ultraviolet or Emperor).

 The Turbo Twist does employ HO UVC lamps as does the AAP Terminator, unlike the Jebo and other even lower quality Compact UV Sterilizers, but this is still not enough to make up for the poor dwell time compared to better level 2 & 2 capable UVs such as the Vecton (which also employ HO UVC lamps).
-While often promoted and given reasonably good marks in websites such as Amazon, long term and actual results are not as good as often inaccurately stated in these non professional reviews displayed on Amazon which are generally based on initial use and clarification only, NOT level one sterilization or higher.
+While often promoted and given reasonably good marks in websites such as Amazon, long term and actual results are not as good as often inaccurately stated in these NON professional reviews displayed on Amazon which are generally based on initial use and clarification only, NOT level one sterilization or higher!!